gomponents/gontainer/README.md

 ## Decorators

 Decorators allow to decorate group of objects within one declaration.
 Decorator is called once object is instantiated.
-Decorator is a function which must accept at least two arguments and returns one or two values.
+Decorator is a function which must accept at least two arguments and must return one or two values.
 First argument must be a string, it is a named of decorated service.
 Second Second argument is the given service.
 If your function requires more arguments, use `args` to define them.
 First returning value is decorated service.
 Second returning value must be an instance of error,